This article was updated on 01/18/19. Happy National Winnie the Pooh Day!

-Your familys garage is often far more than simply the place you park the cars.
-The garage is the home for all of your do-it-yourself construction projects.
+Your homes garage is usually far more than simply the place you park the cars.
+The garage is the home for all of your do-it-yourself construction projects and all kinds of storage.

-It is also for the creation of your childs entries in the school science fair, the destination for any tool or chemical compound that cant fit in the house, and sometimes even your small appliance repair shop.
+It is also for the creation of your childs entries in the school science fair, the destination for any tool or chemical compound that cant fit in the house, and sometimes even your small wood shop.

-Its all too easy for the garage to become a cluttered mess, but cleanliness isnt even your biggest concern.
-A poorly-organized garage can quickly become a haven for environmental damage.
+Unfortunately, ts all too easy for your garage to become a cluttered mess (entropy at home), but cleanliness isnt even your biggest concern.
+A poorly-organized garage can quickly become a candidate for environmental damage.

-Youve got to address this area if you care at all about environmental sustainability, and piling your recycling there isnt going to cut it.
+Youve got to address this area if you care at all about environmental sustainability, and piling up your recycling in there isnt going to cut it, Bucko.

-Here are five ways to greenify your garage and do your part for a cleaner, happier home and a sustainable future.
+Here are five ways to greenify your garage and take personal responsibility for a cleaner, happier home and a sustainable future.

 Landscaping and Gardening Tools.